CrushedAsian255/orproxy/README.md

 ## Overview

 ORProxy is a lightweight Express.js server that acts as a proxy for the OpenRouter API.
-It allows you to extend model specifications with additional parameters like quantization options, reasoning settings, and provider preferences using extra information in the model name.
+It allows you to provide model customisation with additional parameters using extra tags in the model name.

 Disclaimer: This project is not officially licenced, endorsed, or developed by OpenRouter or their team.